 Rainbow House provides shelter for abandoned children infected with HIV/AIDS.
 These children are stigmatized by society and often abandoned on the streets.
-Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies, an education and a loving home.
+Rainbow House provides the orphans with medical care, nutritious meals, an education and a loving home.

 TO LEARN MORE PLEASE SEE BELOW

 In 2010 they moved into their newly constructed two-story concrete home on eight acres in the mountains above Port-Au-Prince.
-The brightly colored walls and doors throughout the home create a bright and happy atmosphere.
-It matches the laughter from the orphans playing on the patio and the chatter coming from the long tables where they are doing homework.
+The brightly colored walls and doors throughout the home create a happy atmosphere.
+It matches the laughter from the orphans playing on the patio and the chatter coming from the long tables where they do their homework.

 HANDS ON PROGRAMS HELP TO SUPPORT THE CHILDREN